The aim of screening programmes is to find disease at an early and treatable stage but there are limitations to screening.

 Screening for cervical cancer has been a great success story.
 It has reduced the incidence of the disease at a time when it might otherwise have been increasing.
 The vast majority of those who present with invasive disease have never been screened or have not been screened for many years.
 Fear and ignorance can be fatal.
 Hence it is of concern to find that the rate of uptake of cervical smears in the UK has fallen to around 70%.

 A new screening process that is being investigated involves women taking samples from the vagina and urine specimens at home.
 They are tested for HPV infection.
 If this is positive, the more usual cervical smear or colposcopy will have to follow.
 This test is looking promising, but it is at a very early stage and it will need large trials to confirm its value before it is introduced.
 It is hoped that this self-test will improve the uptake of screening.
 It is said that around 25% of women who are invited for a smear do not attend.
 It appears that women are more coy these days and this might be a way to improve uptake.
-As a guess, I would not expect this test to be introduced until around the mid-2020s.
+The roll-out has been started in early 2021.14Smear tests: Women to trial ‘do-it-at-home’ kits for NHS.

 The HPV vaccine has produced a breakthrough despite covering only 70% of the variants of HPV that cause cancer.
 Since 2008 it has been offered to all school pupils when they are aged 12 or 13.
 It is available up to the age of 25.
 Rates of HPV infection have fallen by 86% among women aged 15 to 19, according to global research.
 This is expected to fall further now that the vaccine is given to boys too.